I Think My Gums Are Receding Irvine, CA

 For many patients, solutions for gum recession can enhance both their appearance and overall dental health.
 Gum recession can happen even to people with good oral hygiene.
 There are many options available to treat receding gums.

-Solutions for gum recession are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Solutions for gum recession are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Call us today at (949) 258-9682 to schedule an appointment and learn more.